Bira/octopus-carnival/_drafts/hells-rebels-3-part-3.md

 the GURPS version of these opponents won't have HP in the triple digits, but it's going to be tough even for them.

-The same odd emphasis on etiquette from the Vyre banquet is present here, but here it makes less sense given the surrounding context.
-The Silver Ravens only get diplomatic/strategic benefits from thwarting the ambush if they finish the encounter with more than 20 Masque Points.
+The same emphasis on etiquette from the Vyre banquet is present here, but here it makes less sense given the surrounding context.
+The Silver Ravens only get diplomatic/strategic benefits from thwarting the ambush if they _finish_ the encounter with more than 20 Masque Points.
 I guess this is supposed to represent the final impression left on the survivors about who is to blame for the massacre, but it feels odd to have the party save these people in a very obvious